Menu

 return "process"

-Can I have multiple conditional edges from the same node?
+Can I wire many conditional edges out of one node?

-No. Each node gets at most one conditional edge.
-If your choice depends on several state fields, put all the logic in one routing function with nested if/elif.
+No. A node gets at most one outgoing conditional edge.
+If you need to check many fields, fold them into a single routing function with nested if/elif checks.

-add_conditional_edges() sets routing at build time.
-Command lets a node pick its next stop at runtime by returning a Command with a goto field.
-For simple branching, conditional edges are easier.
-We’ll cover Command later.
+add_conditional_edges() locks in routing when you build the graph.
+Command (a newer feature) lets nodes choose their next stop at runtime by sending back a Command with a goto field.
+For everyday routing, conditional edges are the simpler choice.
+We’ll explore Command in a later post.

 python